-The Department of Pancreaticobiliary Surgery, a key department of Sun Yat-sen University Cancer Center, has been focusing on the surgical and comprehensive treatment of various kinds of tumors of the pancreas and biliary tract for decades.
+The Department of Pancreaticobiliary Surgery, a key department of Sun Yat-sen University Cancer Center, located at the Huangpu Campus, has been focusing on the surgical and comprehensive treatment of various kinds of tumors of the pancreas and biliary tract for decades.
 It was formerly known as the Department of Hepatobiliary Pancreatic Surgery together with the current Department of Liver Surgery, which was founded in 1998.
 With the development of subspecialty in our Cancer Center, the Department of Pancreaticobiliary Surgery was established in 2019.
 Currently, there are 10 doctors and 44 beds in our department.
 A variety of complex operations concerning the pancreas and biliary tract have been carried out in the department, which include pancreaticoduodenectomy (with or without pylorus-preserving), distal pancreatectomy, hepatopancreatoduodenectomy (HPD), total pancreatectomy, distal pancreatectomy with celiac artery resection (Appleby procedure), duodenum-preserving pancreatic head resection (Beger procedure), radical surgery for Bismuth type III/IV hilar cholangiocellular carcinoma, and basin-shaped hepaticojejunostomy, etc.

 In recent years, minimally invasive surgery (including robotic/laparoscopic assisted surgery) has been widely carried out in our department.
 In addition to surgery, local ablation treatment is carried out.
 IRE (irreversible electroporation) was introduced into the department in 2015, which was the earliest in Mainland China, and the department was the first "International IRE Training Center" in Mainland China.
 The first IRE treatment guidelines for pancreatic cancer in China were drafted by our department, with hundreds of patients with locally advanced pancreatic cancer having benefited from IRE treatment.
 Our experience and achievements in IRE treatment have been selected for oral presentation at the International Oncology Forum and Asian Conference on Tumor ablation.
 The department also constituted one of the earliest multidisciplinary diagnosis and treatment teams for tumors of the pancreas and biliary tract in China, which included experts and doctors specialized in various fields including surgeons, chemotherapy physicians, radiotherapists, endoscopists, pathologists, radiologists, nutritionists, and interventional doctors.
 We work together to make sure that each patient’s treatment plan can be well managed based on the principle of individualization.
 Several clinical trials conducted in the department are in progress on the comprehensive treatment of biliary and pancreatic tumors, including a study on neoadjuvant chemoradiation therapy for BRPC.